clickbar/laravel-magellan/README.md

 }
 ```

-There might be cases where you also want to use box2d or box3d as column types.
-Currently, we don't support boxes within the `$postgisColumns`.
+There might be cases where you also want to use Box2D or Box3D as column types.
+Currently, we don't support boxes within the
+`GeometryCast`.
 Please use the `BBoxCast` instead.

 ### Using PostGIS functions in queries